International Education (with Specialist Routes)

 - Introduction to Educational Research Methods

-After completing these modules, you will choose one of the three Routes which consist of two specialist modules.
+After completing these modules, you will choose one of the three Pathways which consist of two specialist modules.

 You will undertake a dissertation in a subject of your choice, giving you the opportunity to delve deeper into an area that particularly interests you.
 You will be supervised by a member of staff with expertise in your chosen area who will guide and support you.
 We expect that your dissertation will take up to 450 hours of independent study.